Prajwal-Prathiksh/battery-logger/docs/TUI.md

 # Battery Logger TUI

-The Battery Logger TUI provides real-time visualization of your battery data with intelligent discharge prediction.
+The Battery Logger TUI provides real-time visualization of your battery data with intelligent discharge prediction, advanced charting, and interactive controls.

 ## Usage